15 Writing Prompts for End of Year Reflecting and Manifesting

 15 writing prompts for a sales page that does its job—sells!

 Need a little boost to get past writing resistance?
-Sign up for 7 days of daily writing prompts.
+Sign up for weekly intuitive writing inspiration and prompts.

 It’s free!

-For even more writing prompts, follow the journey inside my new book, Intuitive Writing.
+For even more writing prompts, follow the journey inside my 2023-published book, Intuitive Writing.